Araxiel/VIC3-dead-money/.github/CONTRIBUTING.md

 ### :postbox: Suggestions
 Suggestions for any suggestions on what the mod should or could add, create a new issue using the relevant [template](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/issues/new/choose) or mention it in the [discussions](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/discussions).

+> [!NOTE]
-Just be aware, that _"person that wants others to work on implementing their ideas"_ are a dime a dozen.
+> Just be aware, that _"person that wants others to work on implementing their ideas"_ are a dime a dozen.
 The best way to see an idea implemented, is to work on it yourself.

 ### :microscope: Testing
 Testing early builds and giving feedback can always be used.
 For general feedback see the [discussions](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/discussions) pages, and for balancing or bug feedback, create a new issue using the relevant [template](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/issues/new/choose).